-None of the respondents, to our survey, had experience with the single-dose, combination drug doravirine/lamivudine/tenofovir disoproxil fumarate.
+None of the participants within the workshop, or who completed the online survey, had experience with the single-dose, combination drug doravirine/lamivudine.

 7. Companion Diagnostic Test

 If the drug in review has a companion diagnostic, please comment.
 Companion diagnostics are laboratory tests that provide information essential for the safe and effective use of particular therapeutic drugs.
 They work by detecting specific biomarkers that predict more favourable responses to certain drugs.
 In practice, companion diagnostics can identify patients who are likely to benefit or experience harms from particular therapies, or monitor clinical responses to optimally guide treatment adjustments.